karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 - collectively guarantee that what winds up in production will _actually_ meet business requirements.

 Consistency is the basis of all error detection.
-The complete design artifact is to engineering what double-entry bookkeeping is to accounting: a way to check consistency and catch errors _before_ they put you out of business.
+The complete design artifact is to engineering what double-entry bookkeeping is to accounting: a way to check consistency and catch errors _before_ they put you out of business!

 ## A Redacted Example